Ushinohama Station: History

 Ushinohama Station was opened on 15 October 1922 as a station on the Japanese Government Railways Sendai Line, which was incorporated into the Kagoshima Main Line on 17 October 1927.
 With the privatization of the Japan National Railways on 1 April 1987, the station was transferred to JR Kyushu.
 On 13 March 2004, with the opening of the Kyushu Shinkansen, the station was transferred to the Hisatsu Orange Railway.

 Passenger statistics

 The average daily passenger traffic in fiscal 2019 was 28 people.

 Surrounding area

-The station premises are immediately adjacent to the East China Sea (Ushinohama Scenic Area), and the view from the station is so good that you can see the whole of Ushinohama, and it has been known as one of the scenic spots since the days of the Japanese National Railways.
+The station premises are adjacent to the East China Sea (Ushinohama Scenic Area), and the view from the station is the whole of Ushinohama, and the site has been regarded as scenic location since the period of the Japanese National Railways.